Pomax/lib-font/README.md

 ## Compatibility

-This library was designed for use in the browser, and currently also in NodeJS.
-For getting it work in NodeJS, see at the [bottom](##NodeJS) of this documentation.
+This library was designed specifically for use in the browser, but it currently also works in [Node.js](##Node.js).

 ## API